 Is a high pH bad for my Phoenix pond?

 Pretty much everything you read regarding pH for backyard ponds is focused on a perfectly controlled environment for the fish.
-Here in the Arizona desert, with our hard, alkali water sources, attempting to keep the water in your backyard pond at a neutral pH is impossible.
-People will drive themselves crazy with this effort, when in fact the fish can handle a wide variety of water conditions.
+Here in the Arizona Sonoran desert, with our hard, alkali water sources, attempting to keep the water in your backyard pond at a neutral pH is impossible.
+People will drive themselves crazy with this effort, when in fact the pond fish can handle a wide variety of water conditions, including our high pH.
 Yes, even Koi.
-We are not, however, talking about raising show Koi, but merely pet fish.
+We are not, however, talking about raising show Koi.
+We are all about wet pets here at The Pond Gnome.
+Show Koi require a very different environment than what we build & maintain.

 But I tested the pH!

-Just like a blood test is simply a snapshot of a small moment in your life, if you test your pH in the morning, and then again in the evening, you will get two different readings!
-This phenomenon is due to photosynthesis activity by plants and algae, just like your blood test is dependent on when you last ate, and what you consumed.
-Obviously, who can spend the time adjusting for that, right?
+Just like a blood test is simply a snapshot of a small moment in your life, if you test your pH in the morning, and then again in the evening, you will get two different readings.
+Whaaaaa?!?!
+This phenomenon is due to the photosynthesis activity by plants and algae, just like your blood test is dependent on when you last ate, and what you consumed.
+Honestly, ain't nobody got time for that!
+AND large sudden swings in pH can be detrimental to your pond fish's health.

 What's the right pH for a Phoenix pond?